TrovoLtd/BowlingGameKata/py-src/README.md

 ## The Python Commits Branch

-Like my [C# Visual Studio Port](../README.md), I'll commit all the Python changes onto a separate branch of this repo (which I'll refer to as ThePyCommits), though I'll keep all the documentation about what I'm doing on this main branch too.
+Like my [C# Visual Studio Port](../README.md), I'll commit all the Python changes for the Kata onto a separate branch of this repo (which I'll refer to as ThePyCommits), though I'll keep all the documentation about what I'm doing on this main branch too.
+So the process of setting up a Python [Virtual Environment](VENV.md), Build and Project, and getting it ready to run Unit Tests in, will all be documented on the Main Branch.

 ## Why keep my Python code neat, tidy and manageable?